 ABOUT THE AUTHOR

 Ross MacTaggart enjoys wearing several hats: writer, researcher, architectural designer, carpenter, and urban observer.
 After decades on the east coast, MacTaggart is now living in rural Kansas surrounded by the largest remaining intact prairie in America – an ocean of grass.
-The unique affordability offered by rural America creates an opportunity for MacTaggart to devote the bulk of his time to researching and writing.